Elephantomyia

 Conservation status

-E. edwardsi exemplifies concern: restricted to Kuban altitudinal zonation variant, very rare in European Russia, classified as relict .
+E. edwardsi exemplifies conservation concern: restricted to Kuban altitudinal zonation variant, very rare in European Russia, classified as relict .

 Sources and further reading